 ⚠️ METHODOLOGY NOTE — PTI SCORE DIVERGENCE

-The starting position of L=48 reflects the author's PTI (Governance Topology Index), a real-time institutional assessment incorporating executive action pace through early 2026.
+The starting position of L=48 reflects the author's PTI (Political Topology Index), a real-time institutional assessment incorporating executive action pace through early 2026.
 Published indices score the US higher: Freedom House 83/100 (2024 report), V-Dem LDI ~0.65-0.72 (~65-72 scaled).
 The divergence reflects (a) the PTI's faster update cycle, (b) weighting toward institutional constraint erosion, and (c) incorporation of events post-dating published index coverage.
-All probability cone projections are conditioned on this starting position and should be re-evaluated under published index scores.
+Under Freedom House scoring (L=83), the US starts firmly in the democratic plateau and the probability cone would show recovery toward L*=80.9 with minimal risk of crossing any instability threshold.
+All probability cone projections are conditioned on the PTI starting position and should be re-evaluated under published index scores.
 See Sensitivity Analysis below.

 Starting Position